Chart Color Schemes

 Sunshine West features high concentrations of group households, with a lower-than-average median household size

 Family households constitute 74.0% of all households, including 33.1% couples with children, 22.3% couples without children, and 16.6% single parent families.
 Non-family households comprise the remaining 26.0%, with lone person households at 21.5% and group households making up 4.5% of the total.
-The median household size is 2.8 people, which is smaller than the Greater Melbourne average of 2.9.
+The median household size is 2.8 people, smaller than the Greater Melbourne average of 2.9.

 Frequently Asked Questions - Households